Revenue Recognition

 Hosted Services Revenue

-Hosted services revenue is reported at the amount that reflects the ultimate consideration expected to be received and primarily consist of fees that provide customers access to the LivePerson Platform, the Company’s enterprise-class digital customer conversation platform.
+Hosted services revenue is reported at the amount that reflects the ultimate consideration expected to be received and primarily consists of fees that provide customers access to the LivePerson Platform, the Company’s enterprise-class digital customer conversation platform.
 The Company has determined such access represents a stand-ready service provided continually throughout the contract term.
 As such, control and satisfaction of this stand-ready performance obligation is deemed to occur over time.
 The Company recognizes this revenue over time on a ratable basis over the contract term, beginning on the date that access to the LivePerson Platform is made available to the customer.
 The passage of time is deemed to be the most faithful depiction of the transfer of control of the services as the customer simultaneously receives and consumes the benefit provided by the Company’s performance.
 Subscription contracts are generally one year or longer in length, billed monthly, quarterly or annually in advance.
-There is no significant variable consideration related to these arrangements.

 Professional Services Revenue